EC-130J Commando Solo Final Mission Flight

-U.S. Air Force Master Sgt.
-David Heine, an Electronic Communication Systems operator with the 193rd Special Operations Group, guides the final EC-130J Commando Solo aircraft training flight as the mission chief in Middletown, Pennsylvania, Sept.
+EC-130J Aircraft fly with their final training flight at the 193rd Special Operations Wing in Middletown, Pennsylvania, Sept.
 17, 2022.
 Airmen from the 193rd Special Operations Wing brought to a close a 54-year chapter in unit history as one of the three Commando Solo aircraft delivered its final broadcast during the Lancaster Community Days Air Show event.
-(U.S. Air National Guard photo by Master Sgt.
+(U.S. Air National Guard video by Master Sgt.
 Matt Schwartz)

 |Date Taken: